hack-gpon/hack-gpon.github.io/_sfp_cage/zyxel.md

 atsr
 ```

-### Manually swap the boot partition
+### Manually swapping the boot partition

-{% include alert.html content="The following procedure is provided as-is, if you damage the device this community is not responsibile of it in any way." alert="Warning" icon="svg-warning" color="red" %}
+{% include alert.html content="The following procedure is provided as-is, if you damage the device this community is not responsibile for any damage in any way." alert="Warning" icon="svg-warning" color="red" %}

-{% include alert.html content="To swap the boot partition you first have to complete the Unlock zloader procedure" alert="Info" icon="svg-info" color="blue" %}
+{% include alert.html content="To swap the boot partition you first have to complete the **Unlocking zloader** procedure" alert="Info" icon="svg-info" color="blue" %}

 1. Open the router case and connect your usb to serial adapter.
 2. Open putty or any other serial capable software and configure it to use your COMX port with 115200 speed.